-

 Where the manager does not agree with the employee that the post has significantly changed and the employee still wishes to submit a request for a Significant Change Review, they should proceed as detailed in step 6.13.

-6.6 The effective date for any change in band outcome will be the date the manager and postholder agreed the job had changed, as referred to above, provided the change does not relate to a change in organisational structure or an agreed, planned change of duties within NHS Fife in which case the effective date will be agreed during those discussions.
+6.6 The effective date for any increased change in band outcome will be the date the manager and postholder agreed the job had changed, as referred to above, provided the change does not relate to a change in organisational structure or an agreed, planned change of duties within NHS Fife in which case the effective date will be agreed during those discussions.

 It can often be the case that changes can occur to the content of a job description over time which would not result in an impact upon the current banding.